Ocean City Nor'easters: U.S. Open Cup

 In the third round, the Barons were on the short end of a historical Open Cup match in Richmond, Virginia.
 Again, weather played a role, postponing the original game date, and a week later, the match was delayed by two hours.
 When the match was finally completed, the Barons had lost to the Richmond Kickers of the USL First Division, 8–4.
 The Kickers answered Byron Carmichael’s opening goal, with four straight tallies in the first half.
 Just before halftime, Carmichael cut the lead to two, and just after the break Tony Donatelli’s goal made it 4–3 in the 54th minute.
 However, the home side was too strong, and with the Barons pushing for an equalizer, the Kickers opened the floodgates.
-12 goals was the most total goals scored in an Open Cup match since professional teams began entering the tournament in 1995.
+12 goals was the most total goals scored in an Open Cup match in Modern Era, which began in 1995.
 The four goals conceded by the Richmond Kickers was the most they had allowed in their Open Cup history.

 After missing out on the tournament in 2006, the Barons returned to the Cup in 2007 and began at home with a 1–0 upset over Crystal Palace Baltimore of the USL Second Division.
 They hosted the second round as well and lost 2–1 to the Harrisburg City Islanders in one of the more exciting matches of the 2007 Open Cup.
 The Barons had three balls cleared off the line in the second half, but they weren't able to equalize.

 2009 was a landmark season for the Barons in the Open Cup as they qualified for the Open Cup for the fourth time in the last six years.
 But the biggest highlight was the fact that Ocean City faced off with a club from Major League Soccer for the first time in franchise history.
 The Barons’ run in the tournament began with a shocking 3–0 home upset of Crystal Palace Baltimore of the USL Second Division.
 Byron Carmichael was named TheCup.us Player of the Round after scoring a pair of first half goals and J. T. Noone would put the nail in the coffin with a second half goal.
 The upsets at The Beach House continued in Round 2 when the Barons’ Tunde Ogunbiyi shutout the Real Maryland Monarchs of the Second Division and Noone converted a penalty kick in the second period of overtime to put the Barons into the third round by a score of 1–0.
-With the win, Ocean City became only the sixth amateur team in Open Cup history to register back-to-back wins over professional teams.
+With the win, Ocean City became only the sixth amateur team in the Open Cup's modern history to register back-to-back wins over professional teams.
+Ogunbiyi remains one of three goalkeepers (Jesse Llamas, Derby Carillo) in the Modern Era to earn multiple shutout wins for an amateur team against professional teams in one tournament.

 In Round 3, the Barons would put a scare into D.C.
 United but would fall 2–0 to the defending Open Cup champs on a wet night at the Maryland SoccerPlex in Germantown, Maryland.